Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 ACCLIMATISATION AND ALTITUDE

 Anyone travelling to the Andes must make themselves aware of the symptoms and treatment of altitude sickness, because it can be fatal.
 More people die from altitude illnesses on relatively low level treks than on Everest, so read and absorb a good textbook such as 'Medical Handbook for Mountaineers' by Steele, or better still read one specifically on Altitude Illness such as 'High Altitude Medicine Handbook' by Pollard and Murdoch.
-Generally speaking a week should be spent over 3000m before trekking over a 5000m pass.
+Generally speaking 4-5 days should be spent over 3000m before trekking over a 5000m pass, and 4-5 days above 4000m before trying a 6000m peak.
 Many towns and cities in the Andes are around 3000m so while your body gets used to the altitude you can enjoy the cultural and archaeological sights that are numerous in the Andean nations or just relax and enjoy a few beers.

 Experience suggests that the best method to avoid problems at altitude is to be fit before arrival and then do considerably less at altitude than you would do near sea level at home.